aquaverde/aquarius-blank/README.md

         touch aquarius/SETUP

-   When there is no danger of other people accessing the setup, such as local dev installations.
+   This is fine When there is no danger of other people accessing the setup, such as local dev installations.
 Otherwise use `bin/enable_maintenance 127.0.0.1` to allow only a specific IP-Address.
    Both methods will allow maintenance operations for two hours.
 After that, run the command again.

 4. Ensure the Webserver has write-permissions on the aquarius-directory.
 This